finos/fluxnova-feel-scala/docs/versioned_docs/version-1.10/reference/developer-guide/function-provider-spi.md

 <TabItem value="scala">

-Create a sub-class of `org.finos.flowave.feel.spi.CustomFunctionProvider` and implement the method `getFunction()` which returns the function for the given name.
+Create a sub-class of `org.finos.fluxnova.feel.spi.CustomFunctionProvider` and implement the method `getFunction()` which returns the function for the given name.
 If a function can have different parameters (i.e. different parameter count) then override `getFunctions()` instead.

 ```scala
 class CustomScalaFunctionProvider extends CustomFunctionProvider {